 Hot desking technology supports a sense of urgency for returning to work, but there are even more benefits.
 According to a recent survey by JLL, 30% of all office space will be used flexibly by 2030.
 By monitoring and managing data related to space, employers can rethink and reconfigure their open floor plan, keeping increased productivity and lowered costs in mind.

 Details collected can reveal information on how desks are being used and which areas are busier, which can in turn help influence real estate and organizational planning decisions for the future.
-Desks can be presented in an alternating fashion in alignment with social distancing, or grouped based on departments.
+Desks can be presented in an alternating fashion in alignment with social distancing and health protocols or grouped based on departments.
 The CDC states to utilize methods that physically segregate employees across the building, from the open floor to meeting rooms.
 A module system can smartly understand occupancy levels on different floors to avoid overcrowding.

 Moreover, the scheduling operating system can be examined to see how often rooms are being used.
 Businesses should consider room booking solutions as an investment towards future real estate savings (i.e., downsizing, if applicable).
 MyLobby’s hybrid workplace software enhances the in-office experience, taking into account various use case scenarios in conjunction with capacity enforcement and screening questionnaires.
-The floor maps are updated in real-time and allow for active scheduling via an employee’s smartphone to choose their desired space.
+The floor maps are updated in real-time and allow for active scheduling via an employee’s smartphone to search and choose their desired space.

 MyLobby’s Technology is Your Comprehensive Solution to Safely Return to Work